Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns teams in a given season, specifically the 20 teams in that season's table, and lists the return fields.
-This distinguishes it from sibling tools like pl_teams and pl_team.
+The description clearly states the tool returns teams for a given season, scoped to 'the 20 in that season's table.'
+It distinguishes from generic team tools like pl_teams (all teams) and pl_team (single team) by specifying the season context, though it lacks an explicit action verb.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.